• Skip to content

 Apply for a Student Route visa

 This will vary country to country but at a minimum you will need to book an initial appointment, dates for which may not be immediately available.
 You will need to submit a range of documentation for assessment and wait for a decision which could take a few days or a couple of weeks.
 If your country offers a priority service, and you can afford to pay for it, then this might speed up part of the process.
-Remember that you can only travel once your visa has been issued.
+Remember that you can only travel when your visa has been issued.

 For this reason, if you have not applied at least two months before the start of the course, you will likely not have allowed enough time to complete the process.
 We therefore operate a cut-off date, after which we will not make any offers.